Geometric Mode-Selection Scores for Delay-Coordinates Dynamic Mode Decomposition: Kronecker--Vandermonde structure in modes

 \subsection{Nested DMD}

 Above, we showed that delay-embedded \ac{DMD} induces \ac{KV} structure in the computed modes.
 We postulate that true modes adhere more closely to the KV template than spurious modes.
-We therefore introduce direct KV-deviation scores computed from the mode entries and $\widehat{\lambda}_j$, and use them as structural features for separating true and spurious modes.
+We therefore introduce direct KV-deviation scores computed from the mode entries and $\widehat{\lambda}_j$, and use them as per-mode structural scores.

-Here, we propose a different, direct quantification of the deviation of each mode from the KV structure, and then, use this deviation as a feature for separating true from spurious modes.

 To motivate the proposed quantification, consider the \emph{ideal KV template} for a projected \ac{DMD} mode:

 where $\bm v_L(\lambda)\coloneqq[1,\lambda,\ldots,\lambda^{L-1}]^\top$.
 Reshaping this mode, of length $DL$, as a $D\times L$ matrix by organizing blocks of $D$ coordinates as $L$ columns, yields